I have decided to compose all my articles for my friend the Late Great Rafael Poliquit, who passed away in early 2019.

 Meeting Rafael Poliquit

 I first met Rafael back in 2013, when he joined our Run For Change Team Managed by Eric Pasion.
-I had seen the guys results at UAAP and he was very impressive and upcoming over 5,000 and 10,000 meters.
+I had seen the guy’s results at UAAP, and he was imposing and upcoming over 5,000 and 10,000 meters.
 In fact, I later found out Rafa was an upcoming star in Philippine Athletics and had the previous December taken the Bronze in the 2012 ASEAN University Games (he actually beat Future 2015, 2017 SEA Games Marathon Champion Soh Rui Yong in that race).

-I took an instant liking to the humble and very positive attitude of Poliquit.
+I took an instant liking to the humble and very positive attitude of Rafael Poliquit.
 And he was extremely well mannered.
-At that time Rafael was being coached by Rosito Andaya.
-A man who a lot misunderstood but none the less Rafael had the utmost respect of his coach.
+At that time, Rafael Poliquit was being coached by Rosito Andaya.
+A man who a lot misunderstood, but Rafael Poliquit had the utmost respect of his coach.

 In 2014, Andaya said: “He is not as talented as ( marathon king Eduardo) Buenavista but he is intelligent and willing to work.
 So I used those traits and made him undergo surging drills and improve other aspects like strength.”

-You see Poliquit was not blessed with speed or a huge amount of natural talent.
+You see, Rafael Poliquit was not blessed with speed or a huge amount of natural talent.
 But the very clever Andaya molded him by applying surge tactics to be able to outsmart faster opponents.
 It worked quite the charm.

 What really made Rafael stand out for me was when I was managing the Weekly Relays.
-I hitched a ride back on the UP Bus and Rafa had the same idea.
+I hitched a ride back on the UP Bus, and Rafa had the same idea.
 I was seated next to him.
-On the way home, he was telling me about his struggles and how he had got to where he was today because of his very strong faith.
+On the way home, he told me about his struggles and how he had gotten to where he was today because of his firm faith.
 It was there I really got to know the story of the Boy from Tagum who dreamed of representing the Philippines one day.
-I asked him ‘Why do you refer to yourself as Master Endurance’.
+I asked him, ‘Why do you refer to yourself as Master Endurance.’

-Rafa responded with it’s not so much I refer to myself as Master Endurance, but I use that to inspire everyone that they to also can Master Endurance.
-We spent honestly a few hours talking on that bus and it was the first many very interesting conversations in the Summer of 2013 over several months.
-Which I felt built into a friendship of mutual respect.
+Rafa responded with, it’s not so much I refer to myself as Master Endurance, but I use that to inspire everyone to Master Endurance.
+We spent a few hours honestly talking on that bus, and it was the first many exciting conversations in the Summer of 2013 over several months, which I felt built into a friendship of mutual respect.

-The thing I liked about him most is not just how he had extremely strong willpower.
-When he said he was going to do something he gave it everything.
-And even though he failed many times and went through a lot of hardships being an athlete he still got up and put himself through the hard work again.
-He was a top guy, and he did his utmost to positively inspire others to be the best they could be.
+The thing I liked about him most is not just how he had powerful willpower.
+When he said he was going to do something, he gave it everything.
+And even though he failed many times and went through many hardships being an athlete, he still got up and put himself through the hard work again.
+He was a top guy, and he did his utmost to inspire others to be the best they could be positive.

 Milo Marathon King